Clarity logoClarity logoClarity

 The financial advisor industry wants you to believe that managing money is too complicated for regular people.
 The personal finance community wants you to believe that advisors are all overpaid gatekeepers.
 The truth is in the middle: most people don't need a financial advisor most of the time, but there are specific situations where a good advisor is worth every penny.

-Let's start with the good news: for the majority of your financial life, you can do this yourself.
-The core of personal finance; budgeting, saving, investing in index funds, managing debt; isn't rocket science.
+Let's start with the good news: for most of your financial life, you can do this yourself.
+The core of personal finance—budgeting, saving, investing in index funds, and managing debt—isn't rocket science.
 It's a few principles applied consistently over time.

 If your situation looks like this, you probably don't need an advisor: